GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_PhysicalExchangeType](../../stereotypes.md#SAF_PhysicalExchangeType)

-Specification for any kind of physical items (energy, material, information, etc.)to be exchanged on Physical Level, with focus onto the design of the items exchanged.
+Specification for any kind of physical item (energy, material, information, etc.) to be exchanged on Physical Level.
 This is the realization of the specification made by System Domain Kinds.
 ## Physical External System
 exposed in viewpoint [Physical Context Definition Viewpoint](../viewpoints/Physical-Context-Definition-Viewpoint.md)